 You are here

-Dropout Data - Definitions
+Dropout Statistics - Definitions

 A public elementary or secondary school that addresses the needs of students that typically cannot be met in a regular school program.
 The school provides nontraditional education; serves as an adjunct to a regular school; and falls outside the categories of regular, special education, or vocational education.